-- If the Customize option is greyed out, this toolbar cannot be customized. - The Tools toolbar can only be customized in Flat Tools Toolbar mode-see Enabling the Flat Toolbar. - 3.
+- If the Customize option is greyed out, this toolbar cannot be customized. - The Customize option is only available if the toolbar is in the space above the Camera View. - The Tools toolbar can only be customized in Flat Tools Toolbar mode-see Enabling the Flat Toolbar. - 3.
 To add a new toolbar button, select the button you want to add from the Available Tools list, then click on the ▷ Add the selected tool into the toolbar button.